 - Name and surname,

-- Identification data: PESEL (only where justified), date of birth, correspondence address, phone number, e-mail,
+- Date of birth, correspondence address, phone number, e-mail,

 - Other data necessary to offer services and/or products.